ZhenyaD/zhenyad/README.md

 ## Public PM work — GameDAO (Web3 Fundraising Protocol)

 Product Manager, May 2022 – Jan 2023.
-Specced the rewards module end-to-end across 3 layers.
+Designed the rewards module end-to-end — data model, 9+ user flows, and specs across frontend, backend, and Substrate chain pallets.
+Contributed to decentralized identity (KILT Protocol / SocialKYC integration), crowdfunding flows, and DAO governance features.

 Backlog was authored under my previous GitHub handle **@EDzidziguri** (created with a corporate email I no longer have access to).
 All